 Frequently asked questions

-Is it OK to sleep after meditation?
+Can you sleep after meditation?

-Is it OK to eat after meditation?
+Can I eat after meditation?

 There are no reasons not to eat after meditating, however, it’s up to your personal preference.
 However, many traditions recommend not eating before meditation, as a meal can cause discomfort and possibly make you more drowsy.
 A gap of one hour after eating is recommended before meditating.
 Eating a light meal is okay.